RadControls for ASP.NET AJAX

 Using radopen and GetRadWindowManager().open

-Both the radopen() function and the GetRadWindowManager().open() method take two parameters:
+Both the radopen() function and the GetRadWindowManager().open() method take two required parameters and can take four optional parameters:

-Url.
-This supplies the URL for the content window.
-If this is given an argument of null, the NavigateUrl property set for the window on the server is used.
+• Url - supplies the URL for the content window.
+If the given argument is null, the NavigateUrl property set for the window on the server is used.

-Name.
-This is the ID of particular (existing) RadWindow object to show.
-If this is given an argument of null, the function creates a new window with a random ID.
-If a window with the provided ID does not exist a new one is created by using this ID.
+• Name - the ID of the existing RadWindow object that you want to show.
+If the given argument is null, the function creates a new window with a random ID.
+If a window with the provided ID does not exist, a new one is created using this ID.

 var oWnd = radopen(null, null);